JoseSoto9305/Album_Covers/README.md

 # Album_Covers

 ---

-Draws album covers

----

-Draws some album covers using only python commands
+Draws some album covers using only python commands.

 * I will upload more files soon ;)